legumeinfo/pandagma/README.md

 # pandagma
 Pandagma is a collection of tools for calculating pangene sets and gene families.
-There are two main workflows: pandagma-pan.sh for pangene sets, and pandagma-fam.sh for gene families.
+There are two main workflows: `pandagma pan` for pangene sets, and `pandagma fam` for gene families.
 The pangene workflow is designed to operate primarily on CDS sequences, at the level of a species or genus.
 The family workflow is designed to operate on protein sequences, at the level of an organismal family or order.

 Authors: Steven Cannon, Hyunoh Lee, Nathan Weeks, Joel Berendzen, 2020-2023.

-The pangene workflow (pandagma-pan.sh) is essentially as follows:
+The pangene workflow (`pandagma pan`) is essentially as follows:
 * Add positional information to the gene IDs
 * Find gene homologies among pairs of annotation sets, using mmseqs2
 * Filter by synteny (DAGChainer) -- and, optionally, by a list of allowed chromosome pairings.